 where $\eta$ is the constant term.
 Since

 Ignore the constant term and we can use the following penalization to optimize Eq. \ref{eq:08},

 Then, the loss for manifold embedding in the deep learning process can be written as

-To further improve the performance for manifold embedding, we introduce the diversity-promoting term to enlarge the distance between the sub-classes from different classes.
-The distance between the sub-classes can be processed by the set-to-set distance between different sets.
-This work will use the Hausdorff distance which is the maximum distance of a set to the nearest point in the other set \cite{hausdorff} to measure the distance between different sub-classes since the measurement considers the whole shape of the data set and also the position of the samples in the set.
+To further improve the performance {of} manifold embedding, we introduce the diversity-promoting term to enlarge the distance between the sub-classes from different classes. {The distance} can be {measured} by the {set-to-set distance}.
+This work {chooses} the Hausdorff distance which is the maximum distance of a set to the nearest point in the other set \cite{hausdorff} to measure the distance between different sub-classes since the measurement considers {not only} the whole shape of the data set {but also} the position of the samples in the set.

 Suppose $T_m^{(s)}$ as the $m$ sub-class from $s-$th class and $T_n^{(t)}$ as the $n$ sub-class from $t-$th class, then the Hausdorff distance between the two sub-classes can be calculated by

 Then, the diversity-promoting term \cite{gong_diversity} can be formulated as